Fisk-University/Archivist-Documentation/customVocabularySample/README.md

 4. Add your Namespace URI
 5. Add a Namespace prefix
 6. Upload the .ttl file you just created.
-7. Click “Import\” to complete the installation.
+7. Click “Import” to complete the installation.
 8. Omeka will parse and register your vocabulary under your namespace.

 **Watch the step-by-step tutorial:**